Anna Kirey is the Deputy Director of Campaigns for the Russia and Eurasia Region at Amnesty International.

 Volunteering is the most important way to show your dedication to the Third sector, and experience in this area will often be considered in equal regard as paid employment on your CV.

-Much of the projects run by the Exeter Student Volunteering (ESV) part of the Guild are relevant, and there are also many other opportunities around campus so you will certainly be able to find something you’re interested in.
+Much of the projects run by the Exeter Student Volunteering (ESV) part of the Guild are relevant, as are volunteering projects at the Penryn campus run by the SU.
+There are also many other opportunities on our campuses so you will certainly be able to find something you’re interested in.
 Some examples are listed below;

 - ESV Global Touch – provides support to local school students in Exeter for whom English is a second language – volunteers are required to speak a foreign language fluently – volunteering 2 hours per week.